sandialabs/pvOps/docs/pages/contributing.rst

 Contributing
 ============

 Thank you for wanting to contribute to this library!
 We will try to make this an easy process for you.
+It is recommended that you read the :ref:`development<development>` page so that you can lint and test before submitting code.
+Checking that your PR passes the required testing and linting procedures will speed up the acceptance of your PR.

 **If you find errors in the codebase:**